khval/AmosKittens/README.md

 http://amos-professional-aga.frederic-cordier.fr

+However, Amos Professional AGA does come with a lots of new commands in AmosPro_Personal.lib and AmosPro_AgaSupport.lib, this extension is not yet replicated for Amos kittens.
+Try to avoid this command, and stick to standard commands for Amos Kittens.

 There are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs written in AMOS Professional 2.0, so no garanties.

 Later I might do a new editor replacing the Editor, with the aim of making editor without the bugs and problems, that is so hard to fix, and modernizing.
 But I can’t do everything at once, and so its pleasing that the old code is being updated.

 Debuging Amos Kittens:
 ----------------------
 To enable debugging edit debug.h file here you find some switches , you can enable or disable, once the file is changed all files will be rebuilt automatic no need to type "make clean"

 Amos kittens might stop at any time.. it is possible that getchar(), command is halting the program.
 This most likely due to a command your using is not yet fully implemented, and program is being paused, so I can see what is going on.

 Current status:
 ---------------